arron-speake-bluefruit/bootloader-and-updater/readme.md

 `pacman -S mingw-w64-x86_64-openocd mingw-w64-x86_64-arm-none-eabi-gdb`.
 You'll also need to install the ST-LINK Drivers for Windows, which are provided by ST at `https://www.st.com/en/development-tools/stsw-link009.html`.
 (MyST account required for download).

+For VSCode to pick up the MSYS2 environment, *it has to be launched from inside the terminal*.
+The x-script provides the `./x.sh code` command to do this.

 With the installed requirements, you should be able to use the rest of the readme like normal.